-Among the key functions of the MASP 2008 is, from a state perspective, identifying those airports that can best respond to state goals and objectives.
+Among the key functions of the MM2045 is, from a state perspective, identifying those airports that can best respond to state goals and objectives.
 To this end, all airports, following a rigorous analytical process, were assigned to one of three tiers based on their contribution in each of the State's goals.
 Tier 1 airports respond to critical/essential state airport system goals.
 These airports should be developed to their full and appropriate level.
 Tier 2 airports complement the essential/critical state airport system and/or respond to local community needs.
-Focus at these airports should be on maintaining infrastructure with a lesser emphasis on facility expansion.
+Focus on these airports should be on maintaining infrastructure with a lesser emphasis on facility expansion.
 Tier 3 airports duplicate services provided by other airports and/or respond to specific needs of individuals and/or small businesses.
-A series of system goals were identified as an outcome of an issue identification process related to the MDOT's MI Transportation Plan.
+A series of system goals were identified as an outcome of an issue identification process related to MM2045.
 The system goals identified were: